LoyolaLawTech/Class-Documents/2019/quizzes/quiz1.md

    c.
 Did Zaddy call your client on the day of the murder?
 If so how many times?

 Write your answers to these questions in your quiz1 file.
+Please show the MYSQL queries you used to reach your conclusions.

 ## Hint: